lmw95/stayverticalpolestudio/README.md

 # Features
 ## Current features
 * Responsive design to allow user to browse the website on all devices
+* Collapsable navigation menu for easy browsing on mobile screens
 * A call for action in terms of clickable buttons in each section to encourage users explore other parts of the website
 * Form with validation to allow users to make contact with the business
 * An active 404 error page that redirects users back to the homepage